yoanesber/Spring-Boot-Hibernate-One-To-Many-PostgreSQL/README.md

 ---

 ## 🔗 API Endpoints
-I built a Spring Boot JPA Rest CRUD API for an Employee and Department services.
+I built a Spring Boot JPA Rest CRUD API for `Employee` and `Department` services.

 These are APIs that we need to provide:
 ### Department API Endpoints